 I know what you’re thinking, are we really going to talk about bench press.
 I mean it’s easy enough right.
 You lay down, head underneath the bar.
 Place your grip just outside you shoulder on the barbell.
 Push up to remove from the bench rack, then lower to the chest then push it back up.
 Congratulation, you have just completed a bench press repetition.
 That should be it right?

 No, I wish it was, but the craziness starts as soon as you come in the gym.
 First your so pumped on pre-workout, you’re ready to lift the world.
-Your idea of a warm-up is running on the treadmill, riding a bike or hitting the elliptical for 5 to 10 min.
+Your idea of a warm-up is running on the treadmill, skipping with your favorite jump rope or hitting the elliptical for 5 to 10 min.
 Then you pick a bench that’s not occupied, rake 135lbs (bar plus two 45 lbs. plates) do a couple of sets of 5-10 reps to get the juices moving.

 Then the madness happens.
 You load the bar to 315lbs (bar and six 45lb plates) ask for a spot.
 You make you grip either inside of your shoulder or wide enough to do wide arm push-ups.
 You get a lift off the barley lower the bar, raise it an inch and down about 4 repetitions of that then rake the weight back.
 You look around to see how many people watched lift, take a sip of your water and commence to text, take a selfie, or whatever else for the next 5 min before your next set.

 - See also: Working out from home and want to level up your bench press?
 Here’s a breakdown of our favorite flat weight benches and adjustable weight benches for dominating your home-based training.